jidushanbojue/DockStream-master/README.md

 ## Please Note: This repository is the specific pluggin intended to **[Protac-invent](https://github.com/jidushanbojue/Protac-invent)**.
-Source code for our paper "3D Based Generative PROTAC Linker Design with Reinforcement Learning"
+Source code for our paper "**[3D Based Generative PROTAC Linker Design with Reinforcement Learning](https://chemrxiv.org/engage/chemrxiv/article-details/646c5a71b3dd6a653095b6ec)**"

    Minor modification were conducted for resolving some incompatibility issues of Python environment